 There is a lot of depressing information on the internet about pleural mesothelioma and the survival associated with this cancer.
 Reading it you would think that no one has ever survived pleural mesothelioma beyond a year or so.
 This information is far from comprehensive and can be misleading.
 To help balance the negative information that is so prevalent on the Web, we present some case histories of long-term pleural mesothelioma survival as published in the peer reviewed medical literature.
+The medical literature are articles written by doctors and scientists for doctors and scientists.
 These pleural mesothelioma case histories are instructional in two ways: 1) they remind us that, like Paul Kraus, there are long term survivors of this cancer; 2) they allude to the importance that the immune system may play in mesothelioma.

 12 Years +